jasonm23/TDD-deck/PITCHME.md

 # Mocks

-- Mock Object implements the same interface as a subject dependency.
+- Mock Object implements the same interface as a **subject** dependency.

-- When we setup the test, configure the Mock Object with the values which it should respond to the subject.
+- When we setup the test, configure the Mock Object with the values which it should respond to the **subject**.

-- Also configure method calls (and expected arguments) to expect from the subject
+- Also configure method calls (and expected arguments) to expect from the **subject**

-- We ensure the Mock Object is used by the subject instead of the real implementation (dependency injection is useful here)
+- We ensure the Mock Object is used by the **subject** instead of the real implementation (dependency injection is useful here)

 ---

 # Stubs

-Stub objects implements the same interface as a subject dependency. (deja vu)
+Stub objects implements the same interface as a **subject** dependency. (deja vu)

 ---